ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

   <Manager sessionAttributeValueClassNameFilter="java\.lang\.(?:Boolean|Integer|Long|Number|String)|org\.apache\.catalina\.filters\.CsrfPreventionFilter\$LruCache(?:\$1)?|java\.util\.(?:Linked)?HashMap"/>
 </Context>
 ```
    13. Disable local host access logging.
 Otherwise, it will fill up that log quickly.
-To do so, comment out the following section.
+To do so, comment out the following section in /opt/tomee/conf/server.xml:
     ```<Valve className="org.apache.catalina.valves.AccessLogValve" directory="logs" prefix="localhost_access_log" suffix=".txt" pattern="%h %l %u %t &quot;%r&quot; %s %b" />```
    14. Comment out this section by adding <!-- to the beginning of the section and --> to the end of the section.
    15. For more details, see  https://help.harmanpro.com/disabling-local-host-access-logs-in-tomcat.
    16. Add a new document base/root to allow access to the shared mounted drive:
-       1. Edit `/opt/tomee/conf/server.xml` and just before the `</Host>` near the end of the file, put:
+       1. Edit `/opt/tomee/conf/server.xml` and just before the `</Host>` near the end of the file, insert the following, with the PiTracUserName replaced with the name you use:
        2. \<Context docBase="/home/\<PiTracUserName\>/LM\_Shares/WebShare" path="/golfsim/WebShare" /\>
        3. This will allow the Tomee system to access a directory that is outside of the main Tomee installation tree.
 This directory will be used to get debugging images from the other Pi into the web-based GUI that this Pi will be serving up.
        4. NOTE \- if the shared directory that is mounted off of the other Pi does not exist, Tomee may not be able to start